project-eutopia/keisan/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![Hakiri](https://hakiri.io/github/project-eutopia/keisan/master.svg)](https://hakiri.io/github/project-eutopia/keisan)

 Keisan ([計算, to calculate](https://en.wiktionary.org/wiki/%E8%A8%88%E7%AE%97#Japanese)) is a Ruby library for parsing equations into an abstract syntax tree.
 This allows for safe evaluation of string representations of mathematical/logical expressions.
+It also has support for variables, functions, conditionals, and loops, making it a Turing complete programming language.

 ## Installation